-Name Included in the cost Not included in the Notes on DHS calculation cost calculation Materials Testing Wood and Plastic All products used in the permanent construction of the building.
-Formwork, temporary fences, construction barriers, scaffolding, bracing, and other elements that are not part of the finished building.
-Only applies for materials that are exposed to the interior space.
+Name Included in the cost Not included in the Notes on DHS Wood and Plastic calculation All products used in the permanent construction of the building. cost calculation Formwork, temporary fences, construction barriers, scaffolding, bracing, and other elements that are not part of the finished building.
+Materials Testing Only applies for materials that are exposed to the interior space.
 If people can see from inside it you have to test it.
 Most structural wood products would not need to be tested: framing lumber, OSB, and plywood.
 Thermal and Moisture Protection All products.
 All insulation used in walls, roofs, floors and slabs as well as insulation used for pipes and ducts.
 All air barriers and vapor barriers.
 Nothing Testing required.
 Doors and Windows All products ' Nothing No testing required.
 Finishes All products Nothing Everything has to be tested.
-Specialties All products Nothing Testing only required for surface mounted whiteboards and tack boards.
+Specialties Specialties All products Nothing Testing only required for surface mounted whiteboards and tack boards.
 Equipment Nothing is included.
 All products No testing required.
-Furnishings Fixed casework and other built- itemsMoveable desks, tables, chairs, cabinets and bookcases that are not in the construction contract.
-Generally everything that is not bolted down is excluded.Testing required.
-Testing required.
+Furnishings Fixed casework and other built- items rk and other built- kables, chairs, cabinets and bookcases that are not in the construction contract.
+Generally everything that is not bolted down is excluded.
 Special Construction Excluded All Products No testing required.
 Conveying Systems Excluded All products No testing required.
 Mechanical Excluded All products No testing required.
 Electrical Excluded All products No testing required.